Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Empirical Study

-Consider ten agents and varying numbers of arms: $\{50,70,90,110,130,150\}$.
+Consider ten agents $m=10$ and varying numbers of arms, $n=\{50,70,90,110,130,150\}$.
 Each arm has a score $v_j$ and fits $e_{ij}$ drawn uniformly from $[0,1]$.
 The agents' preferences are determined by arms' latent utilities as in Eq.~(\ref{eqn:defofutility}).
 Each agent has the same quota $q=5$ and the same penalty $\gamma$ chosen from $\{2,2.5,3\}$.
 The simulation generates random arm preferences with 10 different states from $\{s_1,\ldots,s_{10}\}\subset [0,1]$.
 The training data are simulated by having agents pull random numbers of arms according to their latent utilities.
-We train $20$ times under each of the arms' preference structures.
-This training data simulates the history of $20$ experiments.
+The training data consists of $20$ rounds of random proposals under each of the arms' preference structures.
+In total, the sample size is $T=200$.
 The testing data draws a random state from $\{s_1,\ldots,s_{10}\}$ and generates the corresponding arms' preferences.
 This example simulates top colleges competing for top students.
 Students' preferences are uncertain and depend on colleges' reputation and popularity in the current year.